 Plastic matting has been laid across a peatland in the North Pennines as an alternative to stone tracks.
 Track usage is simulated as if it had been laid on an active grouse moor estate.
 It was driven over regularly using a agro-cat, at times weighted to simulate passengers.

 Vegetation and hydrological data was measured for two years during the project by a PhD student.
-The data will be analysed and the project written up during 2016.
+The data was analysed and the project was written up during 2017.
+The final summary report can be found here